rism-digital/rism.info/publications.en.md

 RISM's other publications are divided into series.
 [Series A](#series-a-inventories-of-musical-sources) documents musical sources in two parts: printed music containing works by one composer (A/I) and music manuscripts (A/II).
 [Series B](#series-b-bibliographies-organized-by-topic) is designed to cover specific categories of repertory.
 Series A and B are supplemented by [Series C](#series-c-directory-of-music-research-libraries), the Directory of Music Research Libraries.
 [Special volumes](#special-volumes) have also been published on the _Tenorlied_ and RISM library sigla (now available in the [Online Directory of RISM Library Sigal](/community/sigla.html)).

 ## Online Catalogs
-RISM's over 1.4 million records can be searched at no cost on our homepage through the **RISM Catalog** and **RISM Online.** The online catalogs contain all of series [A/I, A/II](#series-a-inventories-of-musical-sources), and [B/I](#series-b-bibliographies-organized-by-topic).
-Manuscripts, printed music, libretti, and treatises are described in RISM.
+Two digital tools are available to search RISM: the **RISM Catalog** and **RISM Online.** Both search RISM's over 1.4 million records that describe music manuscripts, printed music, libretti, and treatises in over 900 libraries, museums, archives, churches, schools, and private collections around the world.
+Our online tools incorporate series [A/I, A/II](#series-a-inventories-of-musical-sources), [B/I](#series-b-bibliographies-organized-by-topic), some of B/II and other B volumes, and much more not assigned to any series.

 ### RISM Catalog
 {% include image file="/images/publications/opac.png" pos="right" %}